thernst-de/smarthome.plugin.autoblind/README.md

 If you want to do something randomly with a propability of 60%, e.g. use condition `max_random = 60`

+**laststate**
+Id of the state item of the previous state.
+Important: the full item path is required here!

 ##Actions##
 Like conditions, every action requires a name, too.
 The action name is again arbitrary and just used in the attribute naming.
 The names of all attributes belonging to one action follow the same pattern `as_(function name)_(action name)`